gracenote/django-health-monitor/docs/usage.rst

 To use Django Health Monitor in a project, there are three main steps:

 1. Set up API endpoint to handle test result updates.
-2. Create scoring logic to give test results relative weighting of significance.
+2. Configure scoring logic to give test results relative weighting of significance.
 3. Customize notification filters. (optional)